joelbloch/poc-k8s/app/k8s/local/readme.md

 #### a) Enable Kubernetes

 Once Docker for Desktop is up and running, there is a new icon in the Windows tray : a whale.
-You can right click on the icon and select `settings` to display... the settings.
+1 - Right click on the icon and select `settings` to display... the settings.

-Press the Docker Engine button on the right, and enable the experimental features:
+2 - Press the Docker Engine button on the right, and enable the experimental features:
 ```
 {
   "registry-mirrors": [],